Writers in the Schools Program

 WiSP also helps teachers bring illustrators into their classrooms to share information about the creation of books, magazines and other publications.
 A visiting artist can demonstrate first-hand the connection between images and a story or other text.
 Students with a strong interest in art may benefit from seeing how the publishing world values artistic skills.

-Please contact the WiSP Committee of WFNB if you have questions about the program that are not answered on these pages.
+Please contact the WiSP committee (WiSPNewBrunswick@gmail.com) if you have questions about the program that are not answered on these pages.